 |Helmet and Shoes||200|

 Note that this estimate includes the cost of getting a race-ready mountain bike.
-If your rider already has a bike, then nearly half of the expense is already taken care of.
+If your rider already has a bike, then nearly all of the expense is already taken care of.

 If a rider does not already have a high-quality mountain bike, we suggest that you spend at least $1,000 on a used bike see http://www.craiglist.org or http://www.pinkbike.com for excellent used bicycles and $1,500 on a new bike.
 Most of the other racers will be on hard-tailed 29-inch wheel bikes, so this is a good configuration to look for; dual-suspension bikes tend to be heavier and more expensive, neither of which tend to enhance the cross-country racing experience.